aaronpk/Switchboard/README.md

 Switchboard
 ===========

-Switchboard is a PubSubHubbub 4.0 Hub
+Switchboard is a WebSub Hub

 Credits